-Name of Director Linna Hui Min Chua Keng Hiang Tan Seng Chun (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
-No No No Disclosure applicable to the appoint ment of Director only Any prior experience as a director of an issuer listed on the Exchange?
-Not applicable.
-Not applicable.
-Not applicable.
+Name of Director Queeny Ho Teng Cheong Kwee (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+No No Disclosure applicable to the appoint ment of Director only Any prior experience as a director of an issuer listed on the Exchange?
 If yes, please provide details of prior experience.
 If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
+Not applicable.
+Not applicable.

-JADASON ENTERPRISES LTD
+IADASON ENTERPRISES LTD

-Company Registration No. 199003898K (Incorporated in the Republic of Singapore)
+Company Registration No. 199003898K

+(Incorporated in the Republic of Singapore)